secworks/trng/README.md

 the size of the keystream block, the TRNG should be able to generate plentiful of random values even with 32 rounds.

+The random generator shall support the ability to test its functionality by seeding it with a user supplied value and then generate a number of values in a specific debug mode.
+The normal access to generated random values MUST NOT be allowed during the debug mode.
+The random generator MUST also set an error flag during debug mode.
+Finally, when exiting the debug mode, reseeding MUST be done.

+Finally the random generator provides random numbers as 32-bit values. the 512 bit keystream blocks from ChaCha are divided into 16 32-bit words and provided in sequence.

 ## Implementation details ##